Patrick Webb (nutritionist): Biography

 Webb has been a board member for the Nevin Scrimshaw International Nutrition Foundation, the Quarterly Journal of International Agriculture, the Scientific Advisory Council of Biodiversity International, the Undernutrition steering committee of the Sackler Institute of Nutrition Science Research at the New York Academy of Sciences, the Advisory Group on Agriculture and Nutrition for the Millennium Villages Project, and of Food Security.
 He was in North Korea for the 2004 survey of nutrition, health and mortality, on the ground in Aceh after the 2004 tsunami, as well as in Haiti after the 2010 earthquake.
 He was a member of the Maternal and Child Nutrition Study Group that oversaw the 2013 Lancet Series on nutrition.
-Webb was part of the WHO/UNICEF Technical expert advisory group on nutrition monitoring (TEAM), a member of the Research Committee of the Consortium of Universities for Global Health, a Founding Member of the Society for Implementation Science in Nutrition (SISN), and a Council Member of the Independent Science and Partnership Council (ISPC) of the Consultative Group on International Agriculture Research (CGIAR)..
+Webb was part of the WHO/UNICEF Technical expert advisory group on nutrition monitoring (TEAM), a member of the Research Committee of the Consortium of Universities for Global Health, a Founding Member of the Society for Implementation Science in Nutrition (SISN), and a Council Member of the Independent Science and Partnership Council (ISPC) of the Consultative Group on International Agriculture Research (CGIAR).
 He served as Vice Chair of the European Commission's High Level Expert Group on Science-Policy Interfaces for Food System Transformation (2020-2022).
 Most recently, he was appointed in 2021 to the Steering Committee of the High Level Panel of Experts of the Committee on World Food Security, and was named in 2022 as a Commissioner for the second Eat-Lancet Commission on Planetary Health Diets.

 Publications

-Webb has authored around 200 peer-reviewed journal articles, as well as multiple books and book chapters.
+Webb has authored over 200 peer-reviewed journal articles, as well as multiple books and book chapters.
 His 1994 book on Famine and Food Security in Ethiopia: Lessons for Africa.
 Chichester, UK: John Wiley, co-authored with Joachim von Braun, was reviewed in the New Scientist under the title,"A hard row to hoe" by Michael Cross on 24 September 1994.
 The reviewer wrote that "not many academic books can move a reviewer to tears.
 This one did."